carlos8f/salty/README.md

 ### Features

-- rich command-line interface
-- AES-256 protected PEM format for private keys and wallets
+- AES-256 protected PEM format for wallets
 - sharable pubkey string that can fit in a single tweet
-- email-formatted user IDs
+- supports anonymous or signed/verified messaging
 - streaming encryption over large (multi-GB) files
-- detached signature generation
 - comparable to `gpg` in performance

 - MIT-licensed

 ## Install